-Our teachers are knowledgeable with regard to behavior that can reasonably be expected from children considering age, developmental expectations and personal profiles.
-Consequences will be suitable to the type of inappropriate behavior displayed.
+Violation of the SMART Plan will result in consequences suitable to the type of inappropriate behavior displayed.
 Most discipline problems are handled by the classroom teacher in concert with the parents.
 When necessary, positive alternatives are employed to bring about improvement in student behavior.
+A progressive discipline approach which is characterized by consequences that are applied sequentially based upon the nature and history of the particular student's misconduct is used to address repeated undesirable behavior.